 Deli meat is safe to eat as long as it is properly stored and thoroughly cooked (heated at 165°F) (1).
 Heating at such high temperatures ensures complete killing of the bacteria.

-However, deli meats are high in saturated fats and should be consumed in moderation during pregnancy.
-Also, be careful when handling these raw meats to avoid spreading the bacteria called listeria, which poses risks during pregnancy (2).
+However, deli meats are high in saturated fats as well as sodium and should be consumed in moderation during pregnancy.
+Also, be careful while handling raw meats so as to prevent them from getting contaminated by parasites and bacterias such as listeria, toxoplasma, and salmonella, which can pose a risk during pregnancy (2).

 Deli meats are usually processed meats that get exposed to the environment and the bacteria during packaging.